Moroccan Onions

 (Mezgaldi Spiced Onions)

-Real Food, Fresh & Family-Tested.
+Approachable, Homestyle Whole Food, Simply Prepared & Family Approved.
+An Easy, Healthy Side Dish.
 Not just easy, Summer Easy.
-Budget Friendly.
+Budget-Friendly.
 Weeknight Easy, Weekend Special.
 Potluck & Party Friendly, a Real Crowd Pleaser.
 Scales from Small Plates to Large Platters.
 Low Carb.
 Low Fat.
 Weight Watchers Friendly.
 Not just vegan, Vegan Done Real.
 Naturally Gluten Free.
+What're you waiting for?!
+So Good!!

 COMPLIMENTS!